How To Keep Dyed Hair Healthy| Expert Tips Have you dyed your hair for more…

-It’s worth knowing a couple of things about the structure of the hair.
-Firstly, the outer layer of the hair, the cuticle, is made up of tiny scales.
-Secondly, those scales protect your cortex, the centre of your hair which holds moisture.
+It’s worth understanding a couple of things about the structure of your hair.
+Firstly, the outer layer of hair, the cuticle, is made up of tiny scales.
+Secondly, those scales protect your cortex, the centre of your hair, which holds moisture.

 Whenever we open the hair cuticle, the cortex loses moisture.
 That means the hair becomes more porous, making it harder for hair to retain moisture.
 Unfortunately, that does mean bleaching your hair can leave it feeling dry and brittle.

 Here’s a little test for you.
 Try taking a small section of hair between your thumb and finger; feel the texture of your hair.

 If your hair feels slightly rough to the touch, it needs moisture.
-Conversely, hair that has moisture has a slippery, silky texture.
+Hair that retains moisture has a slippery, silky texture.

 How can I add Moisture to my Hair after Bleaching?

 All chemical processes reduce the moisture in your hair.
-However, there’s something I need to share; bleaching is harsher than other colour treatments.
+However, bleaching is harsher than other colour treatments.
 That’s because we bleach hair by removing its pigment, leaving it at risk of becoming dry and brittle.

-Follow my bleached hair tips for deep conditioning and discover how to get the most from your deep conditioner and how to ditch dry, brittle hair for soft, silky hair.
+Read my exclusive bleached hair tips for deep conditioning and discover how to get the most from your deep conditioner and how to ditch dry, brittle hair for soft, silky hair.